Malekitsu/MM6-MAW-Monster-Arts-and-Wonders/README.md

 RandomizeMapClusters=false
 This randomizes what monsters are assigned to maps in Mapstats.txt
-the randomization is done at program start, not on New Game.
+The randomization is done at program start, not on New Game start - this means that the monsters will change if you save and quit between map respawns.
+Certain types of monsters (recruitable peasants, reactors, demon queens) are not available in the randomization.
+This does not affect the normal spawning of peasants in towns where they 'should' be available.

 ResistancesDisplayMode=default
 Changes how resistances are displayed in the monster infobox.